aufwaerts/BinSmart-ESS/README.md

 This project is about an energy storage solution (ESS) for small photovoltaic installations (German: "Balkonkraftwerke").

-Having used a "Balkonkraftwerk" with a modest output of 435 Wp for a year, it showed that only a third of the energy was consumed by our household, two thirds were fed into the grid (with no compensation whatsoever).
+Having used a "Balkonkraftwerk" with a modest output of 435 Wp for a year, it showed that only a third of the energy was consumed by our household, two thirds were exported to the grid (with no financial compensation).
 I came up with the idea of retrofitting an ESS solution, which should at least double the proportion consumed by our household.
 However, in 2023 I found nothing on the market that met my following criteria:
 - storage capacity: at least 2 kWh
 - total cost: less than €600
 - charging/discharging power: at least 300 W